What is a Chief Commercial Officer (CCO)?

-C-suite sales management has the responsibility of leading sales, market share, and new business growth for the entire organization.
+C-suite sales management has the responsibility of leading sales, market share, and trying out new growth strategies for the entire organization.
 Their roles are directly tied to revenue and managing many people, and therefore comes with a lot of challenges and opportunities.
 As the title suggests, CCOs generally lead not only sales but also marketing and even branding departments, and may even have input with product development, as each of these teams play a part in the organization’s commercial strategy and success.

 The chief commercial officer sets the overall direction and strategy for the company’s growth, aligns sales processes to meet and exceed KPIs, and manages people and teams to help them perform their best.
 They report directly to the Chief Executive Officer (CEO) or board of directors.
 CCOs aren’t necessarily taking sales calls or closing deals, but rather supporting and directing the growth engine within their company.

 CCOs may also act as thought leaders within the sales industry, specifically within the intersection of sales and their company’s industry.
 Responsibilities may include speaking engagements, participating in conference panel discussions, and sharing insights via webinars and podcasts.
 During these presentations, senior sales executives share and represent their companies, and use connections made there to expand their business’ reach.

 Chief Commercial Officer Salary

 The average salary for a chief commercial officer in the United States is $228,669 annually (source: Glassdoor).
 These positions may not come with performance-based additional pay, but instead compensation in the form of equity, shares of the company, or overall profit sharing when the business expands.

 CCO Career Outlook

 With the abundance of automation, software, and online marketing tools available on the market today, it may be worth wondering if sales positions will still be growing in a few years.